 Recently I was asked if I had experienced scary moments during travel… I completely drew blank.
 In Thailand and Southeast I can find none, certainly none worth mentioning.
 So after giving more thought to the question I have finally come up with my most terrifying travel experience.
 An experience not in Asia but on a road trip in America.
 My first ever visit to the USA and the scary travel experience coming on my first stretch of the road trip travelling from New York to Washington.
 As with many my day starts on a hangover following a night beer sampling at New York’s Heartland Brewery (NYC).
 Obviously not a great start for any road trip in America.
 The second mistake was renting a Dodge Charger, a beast of a car with rear wheel drive and automatic gears, both completely new to me.
 Driving on the right side of the road was already intimidating enough having arrived from the UK.
-While our road trip didn’t find the best of starts the overall experience is definitely in my top travel experiences, one I look forward to taking on again but obviously next time with Fanfan by my side if we can put together her visa for the USA.

 The Dodge Charger